zramsay/eris-cli/docs/tutorials/getting-started.md

 Both the `key` and the `val` (which in other testing frameworks are the `given` and `expect`ed in an assert function) use variable expansion to compare the result of what was supposed to be sent to the `setStorageBase` job (which should have been sent to and stored in the contracts' storage) with what was received from the `queryStorage` job (which in turn called the `get` function of the contract).

-## Step 3.3.
-Deploy (and Test) The Contract
+### Step 3.3: Deploy (and Test) The Contract

-See the [chain making tutorial](/docs/tutorials/getting-started/#step-2-roll-your-own-blockchain-in-seconds) if you need to review the chain making process.
-This series of commands assumed you followed that tutorial and continued here after `eris chains stop simplechain`.
+See the Step 2 above if you need to review the chain making process.
+This series of commands assumed you followed that tutorial and continued here after `eris chains stop firstchain`.

 First, let's get our chain turned back on.